Skip to main content

 How do cold starts compare?

-Firebase Cloud Functions on the free tier have noticeable cold starts (1-5 seconds).
+Firebase Cloud Functions have cold starts of a few seconds whenever they scale to zero — on any tier, unless you pay for always-warm min-instances.
 Codehooks has no cold starts — your endpoints respond immediately.
 This matters for webhook reliability where timeouts can cause retries.

 Is Codehooks serverless like Firebase?